molawson/repeatable/README.md

 schedule.to_h
   # => Hash representation of the Schedule, which is useful for storage and
-  #    can be used to recreating an identical Schedule object at a later time
+  #    can be used to recreate an identical Schedule object at a later time
 ```

 ## Development